 According to the organisers’ official site, tickets for Glastonbury 2020 will cost £265 plus booking fee.
 A £50 deposit per person (plus coach fare if you’re booking a coach package) needs to be paid in October.
 The balance is payable in the first week of April 2020.

-The Motown legend and Supremes singer will play the coveted Sunday Legends slot on the Pyramid Stage, following in the footsteps of the likes of Barry Gibb, Dolly Parton, Lionel Richie and Kylie Minogue.
+Meanwhile, Diana Ross has been confirmed for the coveted Sunday Legends slot on the Pyramid Stage, following in the footsteps of the likes of Barry Gibb, Dolly Parton, Lionel Richie and Kylie Minogue.

 So far there are a few legends in the frame to play the festival.